iamdtang/node-testing/article2.md

 };
 ```

 We've written the minimal amount of code to get our test to pass.
-One issue with this though is that we don't need to pass the subtotal in the request.
+One issue with this though is that we don't need to pass the subtotal in the request for our test to pass.
 Let's write another test to verify this:

 ```js
 // tests/part2/tax-test.js